 But festivals are going on all year round, many of which are within walking distance or a just short cab or bike ride away from French Market Inn.

-The Quarter rolls into summer with the New Orleans Oyster Festival, the French Market’s two-day Creole Tomato Festival, and the Louisiana Cajun-Zydeco Festival, all free and all within easy walking distance.
-Ditto the spectacular dueling-barges fireworks display over the Mississippi River that marks Independence Day in New Orleans with Go 4th on the River and Essence Fest.
+The Quarter rolls into summer with the French Market’s two-day Creole Tomato Festival, and the Louisiana Cajun-Zydeco Festival, all free and within easy walking distance.
+Ditto the spectacular dueling-barges fireworks display over the Mississippi River that marks Independence Day in New Orleans with Go 4th on the River and ESSENCE Fest.

 And that’s just for openers.
 Whatever time of year you visit, there’s always something happening right outside the doors of the French Market Inn.

 Summer used to be the sleepy season in New Orleans.
 Not anymore.
 The Quarter becomes a lively hive of activity in the dog days of summer when the temperatures go up and the rates go down at French Market Inn.
 And the best month of all to score great deals is August.

 August kicks off its first weekend with two simultaneous festivals.
 Music lovers make a beeline for Satchmo SummerFest, held at the New Orleans Jazz Museum at the Old U.S. Mint, which celebrates the music and legend of Louis Armstrong, while see-and-be-scene art mavens don their best summer whites and throng to the Julia Street galleries on White Linen Night.